tarantool/doc/doc/reference/configuration/cfg_replication.rst

         Starting from version 2.10.0, there is a number of other ways for specifying several URIs.
 See :ref:`syntax examples <index-uri-several>`.

-    If one of the URIs is "self"---that is, if one of the URIs is for the instance where ``box.cfg{}`` is being executed on---then it is ignored.
+    If one of the URIs is "self" -- that is, if one of the URIs is for the instance where ``box.cfg{}`` is being executed -- then it is ignored.
     Thus, it is possible to use the same ``replication`` specification on multiple server instances, as shown in
     :ref:`these examples <replication-bootstrap>`.